JoinColony/coding-challenge-events-list/README.md

 **What WE'RE looking for with this challenge:**

 - Grasp of scripting languages and frameworks
+- Types and the way you type components and values
+- **Following the design spec correctly**
 - Quality, structure and readability of code
 - Attention to details
 - Being able to use a stack / data structure you _(probably)_  are not familiar with